Cynthia Bearer, MD, PhD

 B.R.
 Prasad Achanti, MD

-Dr. Achanti was a fellow at Cook County Hospital in Chicago and spent 23 years at Fairview General Hospital before joining our faculty.
+Dr. Achanti completed his fellowship at Cook County Hospital in Chicago.
 He has been a leading force in the growth of Rainbow's Neonatology services on the west side of Cleveland.

 Monika Bhola, MD